hyperfiddle/electric-fiddle/src/electric_tutorial/forms3a_form.md

 Why / what for

 * Use cases: CRUD apps, business applications, internal tools — i.e., transactional database applications.
-Not just CRUD but also [CQRS](https://en.wikipedia.org/wiki/Command_Query_Responsibility_Segregation) (which is mostly what we actually mean when we say "CRUD" - not just inline record edits, but complex commands and queries with business rules)
+Not just CRUD but also [CQRS](https://en.wikipedia.org/wiki/Command_Query_Responsibility_Segregation) (very loosely - basically when we say "CRUD" we actually mean not just inline record edits like Airtable or Google Sheets, but nontrivial **commands** and **queries** with interesting business rules)
 * NOT for: TodoMVC, consumer apps – these do not have explicit form controls!
 (Or do they?)
 * Which is Github's UI, or Jira?
 They're both!
 Sometimes, there's a form with dirty state and a submit button.
 However, many interactions submit server commands directly without the ceremony of a full form.
 Name the tradeoff: what is gained or lost by the presence or absence of a form?